Below are links to full reviews as well as our comparison chart that lines up specifications, price, and features of other brands side-by-side.

 The cable tray portion is now slightly over 5" so the worksurface only gained approximately 3" of depth to a little over 26".
 We are assuming this is because monitor stands and monitor arms may not fit with the depth and width of the previous 4" cable tray space.
 Previoiusly, our dual monitor arm did not fit, but our single monitor arm did fit, but just barely.
 With the new verison, there is also a larger gap between the tray and worksurface, possibly to avoid finger pinching which there was a warning sticker about on the previous version.

 As of now, we have received no update on the "potential electrical concern" so we are not reviewing the cable management part as we cannot use this outlet in the tray shown below.
+As of the time of this review, it seems to not be resolved.

 We received an email today from both Secretlab Support and a provider called SnapInstall.
 They are requesting to schedule a time to service and/or replace the leg with the electrical outlet.
 We did not request this service so they may be doing this with all the desks they sold since August.

-We will be publishing a full comparison video soon.
 Here is a short video showing how MojoDesk's magentic cable management system works.

 Additionally, if a standing gaming desk is not in your budget, we also offer a 60"W x 24"D fixed-height desk/table with the same Carbon Fiber top (or other 7 styles) for $499 and free shipping.
 It is built on a rock-solid 29"H frame.